vcync/modV-Workshop/README.md

    * Record the Video with OBS
      * Second screen for the output window
    * Streaming with OBS
-   * Collaborate over Remote Desktop
-     * If we can make this work :D

 ## Remote control modV using RTP-MIDI